AI & Content

 • Where it does not: it moves content, it does not create new formats from your ideas.

-• Price: around $25/mo.
-Compare it in the CaptureFlow vs Repurpose.io breakdown.
+• Price: around $35/mo.
+Compare it in the CaptureFlow vs Repurpose.io breakdown, or see the 7 best Repurpose.io alternatives ranked by use case.

 4. Castmagic: best for turning podcasts and calls into text